 What is a mammogram?

-A mammogram is an x-ray exam of the breast that’s used to detect and evaluate breast changes.
+A mammogram is an x-ray exam of the breast that is used to detect and evaluate breast changes.

-Today’s x-ray machines used for mammograms expose the breast to much less radiation compared with those used in the past.
+The x-ray machines used for mammograms today expose the breast to much less radiation than those used in the past.
 The x-rays do not go through tissue as easily as those used for routine chest x-rays or x-rays of the arms or legs, which also improves the image quality.